jmontp/rtplot/README.md

 * 'xlabel' - Sets the x label of the plot
 * 'yrange' - Sets the range of values of y.
 This provides a performance boost to the plotter
    * Expects values as a iterable in the order [min, max].
 Example: [-2,2]
+* 'xrange' - Sets the number of datapoints that will be in the real time plotter at a given time.
+   * Expects values as a integer that describes how many datapoints are in the subplot.
+Default is 200 datapoints

 You only need to specify the things that you want, if the dictionary element is left out then the default value is used.